Booming Natural Gas Volumes: Compression Companies Profit

 The third period brought new export facilities, pipelines to Mexico, and the first LNG export facility at Sabine pass.
 These new outlets provided a sort of relief valve effect for natural gas volumes.
 Suddenly, excess gas production had a place to go.
 Fracking, infrastructure, and export capability worked together to raise the natural gas volume growth rate to 9% per year.
 This relief valve affect continues today with Sabine adding trains and additional new facilities coming online in Cameron Parish, Corpus Christi, and Cove Point.

 Worldwide volumes transported are also increasing due to technological improvements (i.e. fracking, FSPOs, FRSUs, FLNGs, etc.) combined with ongoing environmental concerns.
-China is also a major player as they shift towards pollution control (an example is the recent surge in Chinese LNG powered heavy trucks sold: 2016 19,600; 2017 96,000; 2018?).
+China is also a major player as they shift towards pollution control (e.g. the recent surge in Chinese LNG powered heavy trucks sold: 2016 19,600; 2017 96,000; 2018 ?).

 Together, natural gas technology improvements and environmental concerns are starting to change the way we use energy in much the same way the internet changed the way we communicate.
 However, where Cisco (CSCO) routers were the key backbone component of the internet paradigm shift; natural gas compressors are the key backbone component of the natural gas paradigm shift.

+- Cheddar TV interview (The interview has a Trump tax plan header because that was Cheddar's theme of the day, but I quickly segues into the North American natural gas opportunity in general and Archrock specifically).

+I have been trying my best to get the word out and have been investing accordingly.

-I frequently got the question, “Yes, but what about CSI Compressco (CCLP)?”, or “How about USA Compression Partners (USAC)?”
-To which I would typically respond, “I choose to stay away from CCLP as long as they have VWAP based convertible financing.”, and “USAC should do fine, but Archrock is the best choice.
-It trades for a cheaper multiple than USAC, and has the necessary excess cash flow to better take advantage of the opportunity.”
+When readers did read or listened to these various sources of communication I frequently got the question, "Yes, but what about CSI Compressco (CCLP)?", or "How about USA Compression Partners (USAC)?"
+To which I would typically respond, "I choose to stay away from CCLP as long as they have VWAP based convertible financing.", and "USAC should do fine, but Archrock (NYSE:AROC) is the best choice.
+It trades for a cheaper multiple than USAC, and has the necessary excess cash flow to better take advantage of the opportunity."

 Now that both the Archrock and USA Compression Partners mergers are complete with a full quarter of data behind them, I can elaborate on these statements further with the numbers to back them up.